Installing air conditioning should be a consideration on your list of things to do when you move into a new apartment.

 In an apartment, you are likely to be well insulated by walls and the floor and ceiling, which means it can be like a greenhouse when the sun comes out – absolutely boiling.

-Cool You’s technical director, Savva, explains why installing air con should be at the top of your list when moving into a new apartment:
+Cool You’s managing director, Savva, explains why installing air con should be at the top of your list when moving into a new apartment:

 Reasons aircon should be on your list of things to do when you move into a new apartment